 Walls and curtains

 A retractable wall is also subject to the provisions of the roof, but a decision of the wall position is independent of the roof.
 Retractable walls are in place at the Colts’ and Cowboys’ facilities; the large doors on the Vikings’ domed stadium that allow outside air flow are also governed by the retractable wall policy.
+Movable doors are a feature on the Raiders proposed stadium in Las Vegas.

 If a stadium has curtains or shades to cover a glass wall, the decision must be made 90 minutes before kickoff, but there is no provision to open or close after that point.
 If there is sun glare during the game, the curtains must still remain in the pregame position.